bresalio/distributed-systems-console-client/README.md

 ### Setting the host and port in Spring configuration

-As the client app makes calls to the server endpoints, it needs info about the URL where the server app is available;
+As the client app makes calls to server endpoints, it needs info about the URL where the server app is available;
 however, the URL depends on the host and port you previously deployed the server app on.

-The default "host:port" setting is "localhost:8081".
+The default "host:port" setting of the app is "localhost:8081".
-But, if this information is not valid in your case, you can rewrite this configuration as a system property in the client app's Spring configuration file: [si-config.xml] (https://github.com/bresalio/distributed-systems-console-client/blob/master/src/main/resources/si-config.xml) (src/main/resources).
+But, if this information is not valid in your case, you can rewrite this configuration as a system property in the client app's Spring configuration file: [si-config.xml](https://github.com/bresalio/distributed-systems-console-client/blob/master/src/main/resources/si-config.xml) (src/main/resources).

 The configuration takes place in the tag <beans> ... <bean id="systemProps" ...>, concretely: